ontodev/robot/docs/export.md

 	* `IRI`: creates an "IRI" column based on the full unique identifier
 	* `ID`: creates an "ID" column based on the short form of the unique identifier (CURIE)
 	* `LABEL`: creates a "Label" column based on `rdfs:label`
+	* `SYNONYMS`: creates a "SYNONYMS" column based on all synonyms (oboInOwl exact, broad, narrow, related, or IAO alternative term)
 	* `SubClass Of`: creates a "SubClass Of" column based on `rdfs:subClassOf`
 	* `SubClasses`: creates a "SubClasses" column based on direct children of a class
-	* `Eqivalent Class`: creates an "Equivalent Classes" column based on `owl:equivalentClass`
+	* `Equivalent Class`: creates an "Equivalent Classes" column based on `owl:equivalentClass`
 	* `SubProperty Of`: creates a "SubProperty Of" column based on `rdfs:subPropertyOf`
 	* `Equivalent Property`: creates an "Equivalent Properties" column based on `owl:equivalentProperty`
 	* `Disjoint With`: creates a "Disjoint With" column based on `owl:disjointWith`